-Comment C: The contribution rate in this valuation would increase from 48.95% to 49.89% of payroll (excluding expenses) if it were based on a market value basis.
-The ratio of the Funding Value of Assets to the Market Value of Assets is 101.6%.
-Unrecognized losses due to asset smoothing from 2022 are scheduled to be recognized in the next valuation, putting upward pressure on contribution rates.
-However, portions of favorable returns from 2023 and 2024 are scheduled to be recognized as well, which will somewhat offset this pressure.
+Comment C: The contribution rate in this valuation would decrease from 48.72% to 46.07% of payroll (excluding expenses) if it were based on a market value basis.
+The ratio of the Funding Value of Assets to the Market Value of Assets is 96.0%.
+Unrecognized gains due to asset smoothing from 2023 through 2025 are scheduled to be recognized in the next three valuations, putting downward pressure on contribution rates.

-Comment D: A 20-year closed amortization period was used for this valuation.
+Comment D: A 19-year closed amortization period was used for this valuation.
 Historical funded statuses are shown on page A-2.
-As of June 30, 2024, the Retirement System's funded status is 60.0% compared to 55.0% as of June 30, 2023.
-On a market value basis, the funded status would be 59.1% compared to 52.4% last year.
+As of June 30, 2025, the Retirement System's funded status is 62.6% compared to 60.0% as of June 30, 2024.
+On a market value basis, the funded status would be 65.2% compared to 59.1% last year.